greywidget/docker-log/README.md

 layers.
 Remember of course that once one layer needs to be rebuild, all the layers below that layer will also need rebuilding.

-In this example I wanted to rebuild the `RUN git clone...` and below it I had changed the repo.
+In this example I wanted to rebuild the `RUN git clone...` and below if I had changed the repo.
 To achieve that, I added the `ARG CACHEBUST` line above the `RUN git clone...`.
 The value of CACHEBUST is defined in the `docker-compose.yml` file and to force a rebuild, the value needs to be changed.
 This will cause that layer and all subsequent layers to be rebuilt.